 I’m sure you agree: nothing is more frustrating than not being able to do something that should be EASY.
 It gives you that bitter emotion, you feel half helpless and half dummy.
 Now, if you ever worked with forensic video analysis, or simply dealt with any video outputted by a surveillance system, then you know that even watching the video could be very hard (and I guess watching should be easy).

 Thanks to Amped’s powerful conversion engine, Amped Replay will happily eat and convert CCTV videos to standard formats, often without degrading the quality at all.
 You just need to drag the video in, and you can play it.
-In the last weeks, we’ve seen the basic yet indispensable enhancements allowed by Amped Replay, and we’ve seen how you can annotate the video with shapes, arrows, and text.
+In the last weeks, we’ve seen the basic yet indispensable enhancements allowed by Amped Replay.
+Also, we’ve seen how you can annotate the video with shapes, arrows, and text.

 Now, let’s say we want to add two images to the video: a close-up of the suspect’s face and our unit’s logo (nice addition, before sharing the video with the media!).
 All we need to do is activate the Annotate tab and select the Image tool.

 We need to click on the three dots on the right of the Image File input box, and select our input file.
 Let’s start with the suspect’s face.
 After selecting the file (step 1), click over the frame (step 2) and drag to choose how large we want the image to be (step 3).